tsdev/spinw/docs/pages/swfiles/sw_res.md

 ### Output Arguments

-p             Returns the coefficients for a polynomial p(x) of degree n
+p             Returns the coefficients for a polynomial p(x) of ° n
               that is a best fit (in a least-squares sense) for the resolution data in y.
 The coefficients in p are in descending powers, and the length of p is n+1.